Longshot City Character Sheet

 Fun with layout

-I started by making a loose facsimile of the official sheet, with the grid evenly split down the center.
-After a while, I remembered I didn’t need to fold this, so I messed around with the grid widths.
-This let me give the skills & powers list and attacks list a bit more room to breathe.
+I started with a loose facsimile of the official sheet, with the grid evenly split down the center.
+After a while, I remembered I didn’t need to fold the sheet or cut it in half, so I messed around with the grid’s column widths, expressed as fractional units (fr).
+Typst made it easy to adjust the weights.
+This let me give the skills & powers list and attacks list more room to breathe.

 Content from ranges

-In the Runic Magic doc, I used array.map to create content from an array of dictionaries.
-In this one, I use a for loop over a range(), each loop returning a 1-length array which are then combined into a single array, which is finally spread to make numbered copies of lines.
+In the Runic Magic project, I used array.map to create content from an array of dictionaries.
+For this project, I use a for loop over a range().
+This lets me easily work with numbered content, such as the labels on the Attacks and Inventory sections of the sheet.

 Quick reference sheet